miklevin/MikeLev.in/_posts/2025-06-10-how-i-trained-my-local-llm-to-be-an-mcp-client.md

 1.  **Start the server.**
 2. Click the **Poke button** (🤖).
 3.  **Observe the Console:** You'll see the full chain of events: the MCP request, the call to the external Bored API, the response from it, and the final prompt to the LLM.
-4.  **Observe the Chat UI:** The LLM will now respond with a unique, fun activity suggestion, such as: *"How about you learn to play a new instrument?"* or *"Why not organize a remote-controlled car race with your friends?"*
+4.  **Observe the Chat UI:** The LLM will now respond with a unique, fun activity suggestion, such as: *"How about you learn to play a new instrument?*"or"*Why not organize a remote-controlled car race with your friends?"*

 Each time you click the Poke button, you'll get a brand new suggestion, providing clear, repeatable proof that the entire tool-calling loop is working with live external data.